-For history buffs, no stay in Tampa is complete without visiting the Tampa Bay History Center.
+For history buffs, no stay in “The Big Guava” is complete without visiting the Tampa Bay History Center.
 Located on Old Water Street, the museum details the area’s rich history, dating back 1,200 years.

 The Tampa Bay History Center spreads across 60,000 square feet.
 In the center’s permanent collection, you’ll learn about the Seminoles, railroads, and the shipping era.
-The exhibits also touch on multicultural influences and Tampa Bay’s regional geography.
+The exhibits also touch on the area’s multicultural influences and regional geography.
 While perusing the museum, you’ll enjoy views of the Channelside District through its glass windows.

 If you want to plan a visit, purchase your tickets online to explore the three floors and the new Treasure Seekers Gallery.
 You can even download the Touchton Map Library before visiting.
 The library is home to thousands of documents and maps dating back to the 16th century.